QuantumGee/QuantumGIMP/README.md

 ## ProgressWitness
 **What:**
-ProgressWitness allows you to take image snapshots of your progress on your image projects by pressing a button or clicking the mouse, automatically scaling and saving these snapshots to a special subfolder of your project directory.
+ProgressWitness allows you to take image snapshots of your progress on your image projects by pressing a button or clicking the mouse, automatically scaling and saving these snapshots to a "snapshots" subfolder of your project directory.

 **Where to find in GIMP:** Menu/Tools